Azure/ALZ-Bicep/infra-as-code/bicep/modules/hubNetworking/README.md

 To extend your infrastructure to additional regions, you can deploy this module multiple times with different parameters files to deploy additional hubs in multiple regions.
 You can then leverage the [vnetPeering module](https://github.com/Azure/ALZ-Bicep/tree/main/infra-as-code/bicep/modules/vnetPeering) to peer the hub networks together.

-> For the example below we will deploy two hubs across *eastus* and *eastus2* regions and peer them using the vnetPeering module.
+> For the example below, we will deploy two hubs across *eastus* and *eastus2* regions and peer them using the vnetPeering module.

+1. Duplicate the [parameters file](https://github.com/Azure/ALZ-Bicep/blob/main/infra-as-code/bicep/modules/hubNetworking/parameters/hubNetworking.parameters.all.json) and create a new file for the first hub in the *eastus* region **hubNetworking.parameters.all.eastus.json**.
-1. Edit the parameters file with the values of the first region.
+2. Edit the new parameters file with the needed configuration.
-2. Deploy the `hubNetworking` module to deploy the first hub in the *eastus* region.
+3. Deploy the `hubNetworking` module to deploy the first hub in the *eastus* region using the new parameters file.

 ### Azure CLI
 ```bash